dahliaOS/brand/README.md

 It can also be used along with product names (for example, “dahliaOS App Store”) to refer to a specific application/service.
 For clarity, dahliaOS should never be shortened to any abbreviation.

-## Applications

-Brand resources for our applications can be found under the [Applications](Applications/) folder and the [icons](https://github.com/dahliaos/icons) repository.

 ## Fonts

 **Brand**: Sulphur Point